The Stendhal Syndrome: Production

-Upon release, the alternate title was The Strendahl System.
+Upon release, the alternate title was 'The Stendhal System'.

 Bridget Fonda was originally set to star in the role of Anna, but dropped out before the start of production, and Jennifer Jason Leigh was considered as a possible replacement before Dario Argento eventually cast his own daughter, Asia, in the role.
 Thomas Kretschmann was cast as Alfredo Grossi because he had previously worked with Asia on the film La Reine Margot (1994) and she recommended him to her father.

 The opening scene was shot in Florence at Italy's famed Uffizi Gallery.
 Dario Argento is the only director ever granted permission to shoot there.

 The work that Anna literally steps into is a painting by Rembrandt, depicting 17th century policemen and titled The Night Watch.
 The painting that causes Anna to faint in the museum is Landscape with the Fall of Icarus, by Bruegel.

 The footage of Anna underwater after she faints in the gallery was shot in the sea.
 The huge grouper fish that Anna kisses was a remote model that was being pulled through the water by cables attached to a small float on the ocean's surface.
 Mere moments after wrapping the underwater shoot, the fish stopped working.

 This would be the last fiction feature film for acclaimed director of photography Giuseppe Rotunno.
 The following year he shot a documentary on Marcello Mastroianni before retiring.

 Graffiti artists were brought in to cover the walls of Alfredo's underground lair with graffiti.
 In one night the group created over one hundred square feet of graffiti-covered walls at the location.

-This is the second of (to date) five films in which Argento has directed his daughter, Asia, the four others being: Trauma, The Phantom of the Opera, The Mother of Tears and Dracula 3D.
-She also had roles in Demons 2 and The Church, both of which her father produced.
+This is the second of (to date) six films in which Argento has directed his daughter, Asia, the five others being: Trauma, The Phantom of the Opera, The Mother of Tears, Dracula 3D, and Dark Glasses She also had roles in Demons 2 and The Church, both of which her father produced.

 Argento planned on making a sequel to The Stendhal Syndrome which would follow detective Anna Manni on another case.
 However, Asia was unavailable so the character's name was changed (to Anna Mari) and Stefania Rocca was cast.
 The resulting film is 2004's The Card Player.